 The WEF estimates that it will take the U.S. another 208 years to reach gender equality; so, women and minorities may need to lean in for some time.
 As leaders though, we should lean out to create space so others may lean in.

 I’ve had the uncommon pleasure in my career of reporting into five women VPs of Engineering.
-In my third role as VP of Engineering, I continue to appreciative the lessons I received from my mentors.
-My partner and our three girls continually inspire me with their strength, conviction and empathy.
+In my third role as VP of Engineering.
+I continue to appreciate the lessons I received from my mentors.
+My partner and our three girls continually inspire me with their strength, conviction, and empathy.

 Collaborative leadership is gaining traction in market where technological changes are accelerating.
 In areas needing continuing innovation and pivoting, top-down management is a thing of the past, and Meghan Casserly wrote for Forbes that the Majority of Americans Would Rather Fire their Boss Than Get a Raise.

 I was dismayed at my first impression of Lean In – Women, Work, and the Will to Lead.
 I thought I should write a blog post entitled Lean Out – Men Learning a More Collaborative Approach.
 It seemed Sheryl Sandberg was advocating women behave more like the stereotypical, traditional, Type-A, white American male.
 The value of diversity as described in Diversity: The New Global Mindset offers a contrast, and since the publication of Lean In, much more has been written on qualities of leaders.
 In her course Radical Candor Kim Scott points out that Sheryl Sandberg managed her from a place of caring.

 Should we lean in “up” and lean out “down?”